halldis13/flappybird/README.md

 * (10%) The character rotates into his direction.
 The player should either have a sprite animation or some element (like a wing) which animates when flapping.

 * (15% )Background music and sound effects for flapping and colliding.
 Mute support.
+* (10%) All moving elements should be hardware accelerated.